RandomInternetPreson/Lucid_Autonomy/README.md

 The AI uses these data to make decisions about what to do, and where to move the mouse and enter text.

 Please read the contents of this repo to fully understand how to use the extension.

+### Workflow

+1. **Capture Screenshot**: The AI captures a screenshot of the specified monitor.
+2. **Object Detection**: The Owlv2 model detects objects based on text queries.
+3. **Image Processing**: The MiniCPM model processes the detected objects and generates descriptions.
+4. **Task Execution**: The AI executes tasks based on the LLM's output.

 ### Context Memory Management